Wilson

 a proposal for the wilson ai creative technologist role

-This proposal explores how AI-assisted production could help Wilson scale approved campaign creative across retail, ecommerce, social and marketplace surfaces while maintaining brand consistency, creative review and production standards.
+An AI-assisted production layer that adapts approved Wilson campaigns across retail, ecommerce, social and marketplace surfaces while preserving brand consistency, creative review and existing QA standards.

-All visuals shown below are AI-generated campaign extensions inspired by the existing Marta Kostyuk Wilson campaign aesthetic.
-They are illustrative, not official Wilson assets.
+All visuals below are AI-generated campaign extensions inspired by the Marta Kostyuk Wilson campaign aesthetic.
+Illustrative only.

 Focus